darmiel/talmi/README.md

 **Active Tokens**

 The token registry tracks all currently valid tokens issued by the system.
-This provides real-time visibility into who has access to your infrastructure right now.
+You can list them using:

 ```bash
 talmi audit tokens